SteffenHebestreit/fastapi_mcp_template/README.md

 #### Using MCP Inspector (Recommended)

-1. Make sure the fastapi_mcp_template server is running:
+1. Make sure the fastapi-mcp-template server is running:
    ```bash
    docker-compose up -d
    ```